Shawn Spencer: Fictional biography

-Shawn was a breech birth, born on March 24 1977, and comes from a family of police officers.
+Shawn comes from a family of police officers.
 His father, Henry, is a decorated sergeant who trained Shawn from childhood to be hyper-observant.
-His parents separated in 1992, and later divorced; his mother, Madeleine (a psychologist), eventually returned and explained that she left to pursue a job opportunity.
-At the age of 15, he achieved a perfect score of 100 on the detective's exam.
 This is drawn loosely from the childhood of series creator Steve Franks, who was also born into a family of police officers and whose father "was training [Franks] in his own way to follow his footsteps."
 Franks' father would ask him how many people were wearing hats in a restaurant, a tactic Henry employs in the series pilot.